|Fees||General Info||COVID-19 Facts||Traveler FAQs||Travel Protection|

 Due to the overwhelming impact of COVID-19, we are experiencing an unprecedented increase in service requests, resulting in exceedingly long wait times.
 We are dedicating every resource possible to help our contact center team navigate this rough period, but it’s going to be tough when you try to contact us in the next few weeks.
 We are truly sorry for this situation and ask that you continue to cooperate with us during this time of need.

-You can save time by reviewing the list of destination closures as well as other policies and FAQs that apply during this time.
+You can save time by reviewing the policies and FAQs that apply during this time.
 Most policies vary from partner to partner; it is extremely important that you review your airline and hotel information, as the situation is changing frequently.